-The Paralegal Studies Program prepares students for entry-level employment in a variety of settings.
+The Paralegal Studies Program at Phoenix College is approved by the American Bar Association and is the oldest and largest program of its kind in Arizona.
+For more than 40 years, the Program has been preparing students for entry-level employment in a variety of settings.
 A paralegal is qualified by education, training, or work experience to work for a law office, corporation, governmental agency, or other organizations such as insurance companies, real estate and title insurance firms and banks, performing specifically delegated substantive legal work for which a lawyer is responsible.
 Paralegals are also referred to as Legal Assistants in some legal settings.

 Under the supervision of a lawyer, a paralegal may analyze legal issues; investigate and evaluate facts; prepare pleadings, contracts, forms, legal memoranda, and other documents; interview clients; assist in case management; and perform other duties to assist the lawyer in the delivery of legal services to clients.

 Except as specifically authorized by the Supreme Court of Arizona, a person may not practice law within Arizona unless they have been admitted to the State Bar of Arizona.

 Knowledge and Skills

 Emphasis is placed on the development of effective written and oral communication skills, team work, critical thinking skills, computer proficiency, and legal research techniques.
 Skills and knowledge gained in the program include the ability to: